wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 ## MySQL Database

 :::caution
-W&B currently supports MySQL 5.7 or MySQL 8.0.28 and above.
+W&B does not recommend using MySQL 5.7.
+If you are using MySQL 5.7, migrate to MySQL 8 for best compatibility with latest versions of W&B Server.
+The W&B Server currently only supports `MySQL 8` versions `8.0.28` and above.
 :::

 <Tabs